Lawn Seed, Growing & Maintenance

 I’m on a budget and want a lovely lawn – what’s the best solution for me?

 You’ve come to the right place!
 Sowing your lawn from seed is MUCH cheaper than instant turf and isn’t as difficult as you think.
-We recommend choosing your seed via our Seed Selector Page, then choosing a product that suits your budget.
+We recommend choosing your seed via our Suggested Seed by Location page, then choosing a product that suits your budget.

 I don’t have a lot of time to care for my lawn.
 How much effort goes into maintaining a home lawn?

 Lawns do require some maintenance to give you the results you want but well worth the effort for a natural, healthy lawn.
 You’ll need to ensure regular watering, (which is dependent on the grass type and time of year), as well as fertilising, three times a year in Autumn and Spring and Summer.
-Remember that a Natural Lawn adds value to your property so regular maintenance shouldn’t be a chore.
+Remember that a Natural Lawn adds value to your property.

 When should I first cut my lawn?